sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 - Moving towards smaller changes and the ability to course correct.
 - Improving ability to course correct by investing in monitoring (e.g. automated compliance and data collection on software health) and faster ability to release to production (pipelines).
 - Seeking faster end-user feedback as a means to motivate change (e.g. end-users of APIs -developers - see inconsistencies in the data model of different APIs and push those DevOps teams responsible to publish the APIs to adhere to a common schema for an improved Dev Experience).

+### 2.12.
+Confusion between Development Value Stream and Business Architecture’s definition of Value Stream

+#### 2.12.1.
+Summary <!-- omit in toc -->

+The term "value stream" has a specific meaning in the context of Business Architecture (it is broken down into "value stages" which are further broken down into "business capabilities").
+The strategy uses [the SAFe meaning](https://www.scaledagileframework.com/value-streams/) behind “development value stream” which may create conflict with Business Architecture’s terminology.

+#### 2.11.2.
+Raised by stakeholder(s) <!-- omit in toc -->

+- Technical Debt (APM)

+#### 2.11.3.
+What is being done about this concern <!-- omit in toc -->

+TBD (need to review with Business Architecture team on potential conflict)

 ## Appendix A - Archived